jsaless/golang-api/readme.md

 - Use `gin.Context.BindJSON` to bind the request body to `newAlbum` variable.
 - Add a 201 status code to the response along with jSON representing the album data added.

+> [!NOTE]
+> The CURL command to get the data from this endpoint is `curl -X POST localhost:8080/albums --data '{"id": "4", "title": "The modern sound of Betty Carter", "artist": "Betty Carter", "price": 49.99}'`

 ### Return an item by ID

 When the client makes a request at **GET** /albums/[id], you want to return the item whose ID matches the id path parameter.